micahwierenga/js-functions-and-scope/readme.md

 #### Local Scope

-Local scope refers to any scope that is defined right past the global one.
+Local scope refers to any scope that is defined inside the global one.
 If you define a function, this function will have its own scope inside the body of the function.
 Any function defined inside another function also has a local scope and can refer to the parent scope, but this logic doesn't work the other way around.

 #### Function scope - can't get inside!

-A variable defined inside a function *cannot* be accessed outside the function, this is the scope function:
+A variable defined inside a function *cannot* be accessed outside the function.
+For instance:

 ```javascript
 var a = "this is the global scope";